Tofu Tacos

 Ingredients & substitutions

-• Seasoning: You can use homemade taco seasoning or use your favorite store bought brand to flavor the tofu.
+• Seasoning: Try my homemade taco seasoning or feel free to use your favorite store-bought brand to flavor the tofu.

-• Oil: For cooking.
-We like to use olive oil, but canola, vegetable or avocado will work well.
+• Oil: I like olive oil for this recipe, but canola, vegetable or avocado will work in these tofu tacos as well.

 • Tortillas: Small four or corn tortillas work great for these tacos.
 Use hard shells if you like things crispy!

-• For the slaw: Cabbage, red onion, cilantro, oil, lime juice, garlic, cumin and salt.
+• Slaw: Combine cabbage, red onion, cilantro, oil, lime juice, garlic, cumin and salt.

 Ingredients to make the recipe